joffrey-bion/puzzle-solver/README.md

 ### Outputting solutions

+There are a total of **301350 unique solutions** to this puzzle.
+We can consider only half of those if we don't want to count the solutions that are identical when rotating the whole grid by 180 degrees.

 The raw output of bit mask numbers is barely useful to use it in the puzzle.

 A more "visual" output would be for instance a text file with 5 lines, each of 10 characters, representing the slots of the grid.